crcn/connect-router/README.md

 app.use(connectRouter(function(router) {

-	//you can use existing middleware to explictly define
+	//you can use existing middleware to explicitly define
 	//them in routes
 	router.on('parseBody', express.bodyParser());